John Hirsch Prize

 Guidelines

-The Canada Council is committed to equity and inclusion, and encourages applications and nominations from culturally diverse, Deaf, disability and official language minority artists, groups and organizations.
-The Canada Council recognizes and affirms the Aboriginal and treaty rights of the Indigenous peoples of this land and encourages applications and nominations from First Nations, Inuit and Métis individuals, groups, and organizations in all its programs.
-Measures are in place in all programs to support these commitments.
+The Canada Council is committed to equity and inclusion, and encourages applications and nominations from individuals, groups and organizations from culturally diverse, Deaf, disability, First Nations, Inuit and Métis and official language minority communities.
+The Canada Council is committed to reaffirming and revitalizing its relationship with First Nations, Inuit and Métis peoples in Canada.
+Measures are in place in all programs to support these commitments

 The John Hirsch Prize was created in 1995 to recognize the artistic merit and potential of emerging theatre directors.